-I did some gardening this week!
+We did some gardening this week!
 I know, I know, hardly something to rave about, but I am not a fan of gardening (massive understatement).
-I have said it before: my garden is not really a garden: it’s a very small space (no bigger than my living room) and it is crammed with stuff: bins, motorbike, kids’ bikes, garden stuff… When you have such a minuscule place to call your garden, it’s important to make the most of the space you have and create a functional patio.
+I have said it before: my garden is not really a garden: our tiny patio is indeed a very small space (no bigger than my living room) and it is crammed with stuff: bins, motorbike, kids’ bikes, garden stuff… When you have such a minuscule place to call your garden, it’s important to make the most of the space you have and create a functional patio.
 Here come my tiny patio ideas!

 10 Tiny Patio Ideas

 1- Dust your patio like you would your home

 Start by cleaning it.
 The beauty of having a small outdoor space with no grass is that you can give it a spring clean at the start of the sunny season and it should be fine until autumn.
 Hello low-maintenance!
 Just get your dustpan and brush out or even give your outdoor space a quick vacuum.

 Whenever I tell people, I vacuum my garden, they think I’m mad, but it’s much quicker than the old dustpan and brush and the little ones are always keen to help!